Ankle arthroscopy

 Are there alternatives?

 Yes.
-Surgery should only be considered after other options have been tried.
+You should only consider surgery after you have tried other options.
 This may be physiotherapy, as well as changing your activities and footwear.
-You will discuss these further with your doctor.
+You will discuss these options with your doctor.

 Will I have a general anaesthetic?